itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 Image below shows the Parse UI for setting Class-level permissions.
 ![](images/class-level-permissions-in-parse.png)

-So for your applications, you would very likely not want non-authenticated users to access your tables.
+E.g.: So for your applications, you would very likely not want non-authenticated users to access your tables.

 ##### Limiting Access to Objects